onehashai/onehash-connect/api_docs/deploying-bots.md

 ### How Botserver works

-Zulip Botserver starts a web server that listens to incoming messages from your main Zulip server.
+Connect Botserver starts a web server that listens to incoming messages from your main Connect server.
 The sequence of events in a successful Botserver interaction are:

 1. Your bot user is mentioned or receives a direct message: